Particular/docs.particular.net/nservicebus/sagas/analyzers.md

 * **Severity**: Warning, Error starting in NServiceBus version 8
 * **Example message**: A saga cannot map to the saga data's Id property, regardless of casing.
 Select a different property (such as OrderId, CustomerId) that relates all of the messages handled by this saga.

 The `Id` property of a saga (defined by the required `IContainSagaData` interface) is reserved for use by the saga.
-It cannot be used as a correlation id by mapping to it in the `ConfigureHowToFindSaga()` method.
+It cannot be used as a correlation ID by mapping to it in the `ConfigureHowToFindSaga()` method.

 In addition, some saga persistence libraries, such as [SQL Persistence](/persistence/sql/), store the saga's `Id` value in a column, and the column names are commonly case-insensitive.
-This means that other casings of `Id` (`ID`, `id`, or even `iD`) are also not allowed.
+This means that other casings of `Id` (e.g. `ID`, `id`, or even `iD`) are also not allowed.

 ## Message types should not be used as saga data properties